OldKingAllant/ParcoDeliverable2/README.md

 # Compile flags explanation

 - Wall Shows all warnings (excluding pedantic)
-- O3 Since we want and max. optimizations when compiling (while producing stable and more or less machine-independent code)
+- O3 Since we want max. optimizations when compiling (while producing stable and more or less machine-independent code)
 - flto Used to perform link-time optimization (which should allow function inlining across multiple translation units)